v4ld31r/movies-app/README.md

 ### App Configuration
-check if the mongoDB is running and npx for nodemon if you are in a Debian O.S.
+check if the mongoDB is running and npm or npx for nodemon

 ```
 $ cd movies-app